Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Catalina's income level is lower than average nationally, according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The suburb's median income among taxpayers is $38,456 and the average income stands at $47,751, compared to Rest of NSW's figures of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Catalina would be approximately $41,863 (median) and $51,982 (average) as of September 2025.
-From the 2021 Census, incomes in Catalina fall between the 7th and 9th percentiles nationally.
-The predominant income cohort spans 31.2% of locals (853 people), earning $800 - 1,499 annually, contrasting with the broader area where the $1,500 - 2,999 bracket leads at 29.9%.
-Housing affordability pressures are severe in Catalina, with only 84.2% of income remaining after housing costs, ranking at the 11th percentile nationally.
+The suburb of Catalina's median income among taxpayers was $38,456 and average income stood at $47,751 in the financial year 2023.
+This compares to Regional NSW's figures of $52,390 and $65,215 respectively.
+By September 2025, current estimates based on Wage Price Index growth of 8.86% would be approximately $41,863 for median income and $51,982 for average income.
+According to the 2021 Census, household, family and personal incomes in Catalina fell between the 7th and 9th percentiles nationally.
+The predominant income cohort in Catalina spans 31.2% of locals (853 people) in the $800 - 1,499 category, contrasting with the broader area where the $1,500 - 2,999 bracket leads at 29.9%.
+Housing affordability pressures are severe in Catalina, with only 84.2% of income remaining, ranking at the 11th percentile.

 Frequently Asked Questions - Income